What is IRS Form 8859: Carryforward of D.C. First-Time Homebuyer Credit

 If you're a first-time homebuyer in D.C., you may be entitled to a tax credit of up to $5,000.
 There are, however, many restrictions on the credit:

-- For starters, you must have bought a home in D.C. during the current tax year
+- For starters, you must have bought a home in D.C. on or before December 31, 2011

 - Less obvious is the stipulation that you, along with your spouse if you file jointly, must not have owned a main residence in D.C. during the previous one-year period